(Editors Note: This article was originally posted on February 3, 2021, and has since been updated)

 What does the Riverhounds roster look like at this point?

-The Hounds are aiming to be somewhere in the ballpark of having 18 players signed as they head into camp.
+The Hounds were aiming to be somewhere in the ballpark of having 18 players signed as they head into camp.
 With a lot more time to work with this off season, Head Coach Bob Lilley and assistant Dan Visser with the support and backing from ownership have taken a more aggressive yet methodical approach in building the roster.
 They spent extensive time in November and December combing the market and looking at many players.

-The signings of Russell Cicerone, Alex Dixon, DeJohn and Preston Kilwien in addition to seven returning players has shown that the Hounds are looking to build a strong, veteran roster with plenty of experience.
+The signings of Russell Cicerone, Alex Dixon, Alex DeJohn and Preston Kilwien in addition to seven returning players has shown that the Hounds are looking to build a strong, veteran roster with plenty of experience.
 With college soccer season extending through the Spring, along with numerous college players who were drafted by MLS who also returned to their college teams, we may see less college players being signed to USL rosters than usual.

 In Lilley’s words, the Hounds “turned over a lot of rocks” and looked a lot of players.
 More signings will be coming in the next few weeks.
 Odds are they’re going to be more veterans and battle-tested players.